 • Replacing and stabilizing rubble and stacked stone foundations.

 • Repairing and replacing timber sills.

 • Masonry work including repair of non-vitrified brick walls and structures utilizing hydrated lime mortar.

 • Refurbishing historic doors and window trim, sills, frames and panes.

 Doug Conarroe is a fourth-generation Coloradan who grew up in Louisville, Colorado.
 His parents, Percy and Carolyn Conarroe, owned and operated the Louisville Times, Lafayette News and Erie Review from 1965 to 1997.

-Doug is a past president and board member (1996-2002) of Historic Boulder, Inc., and a member of Colorado Preservation, Inc., National Trust for Historic Preservation and the Louisville History Foundation.
+Doug currently serves on the Lafayette Historic Preservation Board.
+He is a past president and board member (1996-2002) of Historic Boulder, Inc., and is a member of the Louisville History Foundation.
 Doug joined the Lafayette Historical Society as a lifetime member in about 1998.

 He has a journalism degree and an MBA from the University of Colorado and worked for the family newspaper before joining the Denver Post and then The (Tacoma) News Tribune.
 He published the North Forty News from 2011 to 2017.
 Doug and Dana have lived in Lafayette, Colo. since 1995.